akshell/docs/ref/core/db.rst

    .. method:: get(options={} [, byParams...])

       Return an array of the tuples represented by objects mapping attribute names to attribute values.
-The *options* object could have the properties:
+The *options* object can have the properties:

       only